[LBNE] Add timestamps to Init, Start, Stop, Pause, and Resume commands

 - think about ways to modify CommandableFragmentGenerator and existing classes that extend it so that the timestamp can be provided for LBNE, but we don't break existing FragmentGenerator sub-classes on other experiments

-#2 Updated by John Freeman almost 5 years ago
+#2 Updated by John Freeman about 5 years ago

 - % Done changed from 0 to 100

 On the new "timestamps" branch of artdaq (which will be merged in the future into the develop branch, when deemed appropriate):